thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 - Columns with many `NULL` values.

 Additionally, an index on a number and timestamp column is generally more effective than an index on a textual column.
 This is especially true when querying a table for a particular word or phrase within a large amount of text.

+### Exercise

+Take a moment to write down your thoughts on why indexes are useful.
+After about 30 seconds, your instructor will cold call on the class and ask what was written down.

 ## How do use indexes to improve the speed of information retrieval in PostgreSQL?